Welcome to Student Confessions.

 Everyone says, “I don’t even notice your skin,” but in saying that sentence, it means they already have, right?

 I have spent hours reading acne forums and beauty articles about how to clear your face, or my favourite, “why you shouldn’t worry about bad skin.”
 The people that write those “how to overcome the stress of bad skin” articles, usually have perfect skin.

 I wish I felt like I could leave the house without makeup and still look acceptable.

 And I also wish that people would stop judging me for wanting to wear makeup to school, or out with your friends when boys are around.
-I know people would be saying that I “don’t look like that without make up on.” – no shit.
+I know people would be saying that I “don’t look like that without make up on.” – no duh.
 Of course I don’t – you idiots – I have horrible skin.

 Is it worth getting upset over?
 No, because it will pass.
 It’s just part of being a human and I know that.
 I also know that we are living in a time where flaws are more readily accepted than ever before.
 But it is easy to get jealous when you see other people with great skin, and it is easy to feel ashamed about yours.